How we analyze returns?

 Factor 5:

 Depending on the capital structure of a firm, a rise in enterprise value can lead to a leverage effect.
-Should the enterprise value increase while its net debt stays constant, then the market capitalization may increase by the same amount, however, the relative change can be bigger or smaller.
-We provide an example thereof in the footnote*.
+Should the enterprise value increase while its net debt stays constant, then the market capitalization may increase by the same amount.
+However, the relative change can be bigger or smaller.
+We provide an example of this in the footnote.*

 Factor 6: